taxpayer/outliner-extension/README.md

   - Removed all external services (12ft, OutlineTTS, etc.) as they were no longer working reliably.
   - Implemented local logic: one click to re-fetch and clean the current page.
   - Removed options dialog and unnecessary permissions for a leaner experience.
+- Added an option to enable/disable auto-unbrick per domain.
 - Added a nice notification banner when the extension works.

 ### Version 3.3 `[05-Jan-2024]`